Physical Interfaces: USB, NFC, Apple Lightning®

 NFC

-The YubiKey 5 NFC and YubiKey 5C NFC provide an NFC wireless interface in addition to USB.
-The YubiKey 5 NFC and YubiKey 5C NFC include the RFID standard specific to the ISO/IEC 14443-A and ISO/IEC 14443-4 NFC format.
+The Near Field Communication (NFC)-capable hardware security keys from Yubico provide an NFC wireless interface and a USB interface.
+These models include the RFID standard specific to the ISO/IEC 14443-A and ISO/IEC 14443-4 NFC format.
 RFID implementations not included in the listed ISO standards are not supported.

 value is replaced with the OTP generated by the YubiKey.